 The primary aim of creating a responsive app is to make it adaptive for all screen sizes.
-Every user has devices with different screen sizes; thus, enabling your app for individual screen sizes increases the number of consumers and leverages your app’s profitability.

 Strategies to create a Responsive App in Android Studio

-Breakpoints are the most important elements to making your app.
-Material Design guidelines provide the breakpoints for certain widths and heights to refer to the ‘window size classes’ for your app.
-These classes ensure how much area of the screen is required for your app.
-Sometimes the app needs the full screen or a portion of the screen.
+Breakpoints are the most important elements in creating your app.
+Material Design guidelines provide breakpoints for certain widths and heights to refer to the window size classes for your app.
+These classes determine how much area of the screen is required for your app.

-Persistent UI elements
+2. Implement Persistent UI Elements

 Must-Read: Guide to UI Testing